 For ... or

 Do Until ... or

 Do While ....
-Most will ask you to do at least two versions of looping—a counting loop and an indefinite loop.
+Some will ask you to do at least two versions of looping—a counting loop and an indefinite loop.

 I encourage you to work with a partner, either using pair programming (one person types and one person watches for mistakes and swap roles every 30 minutes or so) or working side by side on separate computers.
 This way each person interacts with the code on each item—the only way to learn the material.